isabelyb/isabelyb/README.md

 I love to collaborate in the entire product development cycle as an excellent way to see the big picture, contribute to solutions, and discover new things.

-- 🌱 I’m currently working as a QA Automation -learning Typescript - Gherkin - Cucumber
+- 🌱 I’m currently working as a QA Automation - learning TypeScript - Gherkin - Cucumber - Playwright
 - 😄 Pronouns: She/Her
 - ⚡ Fun facts: I am a Pharmacist pivoting to the tech world - I love Birds🐦